Ayushkhodankar/Ayushkhodankar/README.md

 - 👋 Hi, I’m Ayush Khodankar.
 - 👀 I’m interested in designing new projects.
-- 🌱 I’m currently learning Advance Java.
+- 🌱 I’m currently learning Java- Hibernate & Spring MVC, Boot.
 - ✌️ I’m looking to collaborate on on-going projects.
 - 📫 You can reach me on LinkedIn  : www.linkedin.com/in/ayush-khodankar7
                           & Twitter   : Ayushkhodankar.